Can You Retire Comfortably with $2 Million?

-Wondering if you’ve saved enough money to retire, or maybe even to retire early?
-While there isn’t an exact amount of cash every American needs to retire comfortably, a figure as high as $2 million might seem like a large enough sum to see anyone through a comfortable retirement.
+While there isn't an exact amount of money every individual needs to retire comfortably, $2 million might seem like a large enough sum to see anyone through a stress-free retirement.

-However, the amount of money you really need for retirement depends on how well you budget, what type of lifestyle you’ll pursue in retirement, and what other sources of income you plan to have.
+However, the amount you need saved for retirement depends on how well you budget, what type of retirement lifestyle you'll pursue, and what additional sources of income — if any — you plan to have.

-As a result, while $2 million should be enough for most Americans to live on comfortably for up to 35 years, it might not be a large enough nest egg for others.
-Let’s walk through common factors that will impact how long a hypothetical $2 million could last for budget-conscious retirees.
+So while $2 million should be enough for most Americans to live on comfortably for up to 35 years, it might not be a large enough nest egg for you.
+Here are 10 ways to help make sure it is.

 Following the 4% rule